 EU funding to UNDP

 The EU is an important global actor in development and humanitarian aid, and peace and security.
 The EU contributions to UNDP over the last decade have been considerable.
-In 2013 alone, we signed 72 financial agreements for a total value of EUR 186 million.
+In 2014 alone, we signed 66 contribution agreements for a total value of EUR 435 million.

 Funding by practice area

-During the last EU financial framework, the focus of our partnership has been in the areas of Democratic Governance and Crisis Prevention and Recovery, which is clearly demonstrated by the picture below.
+During the last EU financial framework, the focus of our partnership has been in the areas of Democratic Governance and Peacebuilding, which is clearly demonstrated by the picture below.
 This focus of the partnership represents the engagement that was made when we entered into a Strategic Partnership in 2004.
-Poverty Reduction and Management of Natural Resources are two other areas where we work together, and hop to continue through the new Strategi Plan (2014-2017) which will focus on resilience, inclusion and sustainable development.
+Sustainable Development and Climate and Disaster Resilience are two other areas where we work together, and hope to continue through the new Strategic Plan (2014-2017) which will focus on resilience, inclusion and sustainable development.